Beyond the Prompt: An Empirical Study of Cursor Rules: Introduction

 While the practice of authoring these AI directives is growing, their content remains unstudied.
 Excessive or unoptimized context can lead to more complex and less accurate responses, as well as higher costs and latency.
 A lack of systematic understanding of what developers consider important, and what common patterns exist for their AI assistants, can result in ineffective use of these tools.
 Thus, developing such an understanding is crucial for improving the design and usability of AI coding assistants.

-This paper presents a large-scale empirical study to characterize this new form of developer-provided context.
-We conducted a qualitative study of a curated dataset of 401 open-source repositories containing developer-authored rule files, seeking to understand what aspects developers consider essential for AI first.
-And then, we explored how this context varies across different project types and programming languages.
+This paper presents the first large-scale empirical study to characterize this developer-provided context.
+We conducted a qualitative study of 401 open-source repositories containing developer-authored rule files to understand aspects developers consider essential when collaborating with AI.
+Then, we explored how this context varies across different project types and programming languages.

-Our analysis reveals that developers provide a rich variety of context types, which we organized into five high-level themes: Conventions, Guidelines, Project Information, Examples and LLM Directives.
-We also found that many of the rules overlap with existing software documentation practices, such as contribution guidelines and project overviews, suggesting that developers are adapting traditional documentation norms to the new context of AI-assisted development.
-Meanwhile, we observed unique patterns specific to AI directives, such as explicit instructions targeted at LLM behavior, which have no direct analog in human-oriented documentation but more closely resemble prompt engineering techniques.
+Our analysis reveals that developers provide a rich variety of context types, which we organized into five high-level themes: Convention, Guideline, Project, Example, and LLM Directive; and 20 detailed codes (\Cref{tab:cursor-rule-codes}).
+Many rules overlap with traditional software documentation practices, such as guidelines and project overviews, suggesting that developers are adapting established norms to AI-assisted development.
+Others, however, reflect patterns unique to AI directives, such as instructions targeting LLM behavior, which have no direct analog in human-oriented documentation and instead resemble prompt engineering techniques.
+The context provision also varies across different project types and programming languages, reflecting the diverse needs of developers when working with AI assistants.
+Our work can inform the design of future context-aware AI developer tools and help people better utilize AI coding assistants.

-The contributions of this paper are threefold: \begin{itemize} \item We present a large-scale empirical study of developer-authored rule files for AI coding assistants, providing a systematic characterization of the types of context developers consider essential. \item We developed a comprehensive taxonomy of context types (\Cref{fig:code-taxonomy}), organized into five high-level themes, which can inform the design of future context-aware AI developer tools. \item We explored how context provision varies across different project types and programming languages, offering insights into the different needs of software developers when working with AI assistants. \end{itemize}